apify/crawlee/docs/typedefs/CheerioCrawlerOptions.md

 <td colspan="3"><p>Represents the options passed to
   <a href="https://www.npmjs.com/package/request" target="_blank">request</a> to make the HTTP call.
-  Provided <code>requestOptions</code> are added to internal defaults that cannot be overridden to ensure the operation of <code>CheerioCrawler</code> and all its  Headers will not be merged, use <a href="requestlist"><code>RequestList</code></a> and/or <a href="requestqueue"><code>RequestQueue</code></a> to initialize your <a href="request"><code>Request</code></a> with the correct headers or use <code>prepareRequestFunction</code> to modify your <a href="request"><code>Request</code></a> dynamically.
+  Provided <code>requestOptions</code> are added to internal defaults that cannot be overridden to ensure the operation of <code>CheerioCrawler</code> and all its options.
+Headers will not be merged, use <a href="requestlist"><code>RequestList</code></a> and/or <a href="requestqueue"><code>RequestQueue</code></a> to initialize your <a href="request"><code>Request</code></a> with the correct headers or use <code>prepareRequestFunction</code> to modify your <a href="request"><code>Request</code></a> dynamically.
   If you need more granular control over your requests, use <a href="basiccrawler"><code>BasicCrawler</code></a>.</p>